lbl-srg/obc/specification/source/sequenceDocumentation.rst

 1. *Specifications for sequences of operations.* These specifications expresses the intent of the designer for the sequence.
-   They contain text in the form of requirements, such as "The controller shall track the room temperature set point by ...".
+   They contain text in the form of requirements, such as "The room temperature shall be maintained between ...".
+   Such requirements leave room for different interpretations and resulting implementations of the control inputs and outputs, and the control logic, thereby making verification as in :numref:`sec_aut_con_ver` impractical.
-   In the buildings industry, these are generally vague and ambiguous.
-This leads to a situation where the contractor implements sequences that do not satisfy the designer's intent.
+   It also risk that the sequences do not satisfy the designer's intent.
-   However, if encoded in a library that has been tested, such vagueness can be avoided.
+   However, if encoded in a library that has been tested, the control sequence can be specified more precise.
 2. *Documentation of the as-implemented sequences.* These typically serve the operator, and may contain text such as "The controller tracks the room temperature set point by ...".
    This type of formulation is also what is typically used to document the implementation of sequences in